GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Experimental Validation

 \begin{enumerate} \item \textbf{Victim GNN}: We consider 2-layer GNNs with the hidden dimension of $256$ and a linear classifier for node classification tasks.
 We tune the learning rate from $\{0.001, 0.005\}$, and set the weight decay as $5e\!-\!4$ and training epochs as $200$. \item \textbf{Graph Unlearning}: For MEGU, we adopt the default setting to set the unlearning rate as $0.05$, weight decay as $1e\!-\!4$, tuning epoch as 100, and coefficients in the propagation process as $0.8$, $0.5$ and the coefficient in the loss function as $0.01$.
-For ETR, we follow their default setting to tune the parameter--rectifying coefficient $\lambda$ from $\{0.001, 0.01, 0.3\}$. \item \textbf{GraphToxin}: For a single node removal, we select $10\%$ random nodes or the top $10\%$ nodes with the highest degrees from the training graph as attack targets, and report the average results throughout our paper.
-Please note that attackers do not know the exact location of these nodes.
-They can only obtain the gradient difference between the original and unlearned GNNs.
-We set the Fisher coefficient as $1$, the Laplacian coefficient as $1e\!-\!5$, and use AdamW \cite{adamw} as the optimizer.
-Since multiple restarts to the optimizer (e.g, L-BFGS) from different starting points can significantly improve the reconstruction quality, for a fair comparison, we strictly follow the strategy in Sinha et.al. \cite{gradient_attack_gnn} for all experiments and only report the attack results with a single run of the optimizer.
-Similarly, we strictly set the attack learning rate as $0.01$ for all experiments.
-Notably, better attack results can be achieved by carefully tuning this hyperparameter.
-The optimization runs for up to $10,000$ iterations, but most attacks stopped earlier.
-Following Geiping et.al. \cite{first_gradient} and Hu et.al. \cite{first_unlearn_attack}, we apply a step size decay after $3/8$, $5/8$, $7/8$ of total iterations, using the multiplicative factor of $0.5$. \end{enumerate}
+For ETR, we follow their default setting to tune the parameter--rectifying coefficient $\lambda$ from $\{0.001, 0.01, 0.3\}$. \item \textbf{GraphToxin}: For single-node removal, we randomly sample 10\% of training nodes or select the top 10\% highest-degree nodes as attack targets, and report their average results throughout our paper.
+The attacker does not have access to the locations of the removed nodes and only observes the gradient difference between the original and the unlearned GNNs.
+Unless otherwise specified, the Fisher coefficient is set to $1$ and the Laplacian coefficient is set to $1e\!-\!5$.
+AdamW \cite{adamw} is used as the optimizer.
+Since multiple restarts to the optimizer (e.g, L-BFGS) from different starting points can significantly improve the reconstruction quality, for a fair comparison, we strictly follow the configuration in Sinha et.al. \cite{gradient_attack_gnn} for all experiments and only report the attack results with a single run of the optimizer.
+In addition, we strictly set the attack learning rate as $0.01$ for all experiments.
+Following Geiping et al. \cite{first_gradient} and Hu et al. \cite{first_unlearn_attack}, each optimization is run for up to $10,000$ iterations, with most attacks converging earlier, and a step size decay is applied after $3/8$, $5/8$, $7/8$ of total iterations, using the multiplicative factor of $0.5$. \end{enumerate}

-\subsubsection{Original and Unlearning Performance}
+\subsection{Original and Unlearning Performance}